vito/mothership/README.md

     #    Really delete foo?> y
     #    BAM, foo is gone forever.

-An input can be accepted in an argument or splat-argument form by passing `:argument => true` or `:argument => :splat`:
+An input can be accepted as an argument or splat-argument form by passing `:argument => true` or `:argument => :splat`:

     desc "Deleting something with the given reasons, if any."